Is The U.S. Headed For Recession?

 "A year ago, people were laughing when we talked about 3 percent GDP," Treasury Secretary Steven Mnuchin told CNBC this week.
 But he noted that some analysts forecast the next reading of the nation's gross domestic product will show growth above 4 percent.

-"We're expecting a big second-quarter GDP number," Mnuchin said. "... we have an economy that's here because of the president's tax plan and the president's regulatory relief."
+"We're expecting a big second-quarter GDP number," Mnuchin said.
+"We have an economy that's here because of the president's tax plan and the president's regulatory relief."
 Meanwhile, the unemployment rate is at an 18-year low.

 Loading...

 But GDP numbers bounce around quarter to quarter.
-And more analysts see see warning signs of a recession on the horizon.
+And more analysts see warning signs of a recession on the horizon.

 One of those signs is a recent shift in the bond market.
-Ten-year Treasury bonds usually pay a noticeably higher interest rate than shorter term 2-year notes.
+Ten-year Treasury bonds usually pay a noticeably higher interest rate than shorter-term two-year notes.
 That's because investors in long-term bonds are taking on a greater inflation risk.
 But lately, the gap between the two — known as the yield curve — has been shrinking.

 "The yield curve may sound boring, and it does, but some believe that a flat or inverted yield curve is a recessionary canary in a coal mine," says Scott Simon, a former portfolio manager who oversaw nearly $1 trillion in mortgage securities at the bond trading firm PIMCO.